 Students enrolled in the entrepreneurial track (see below) have to spend the whole semester in the Sciences Po incubator to develop their own business project and start creating their start up.
 They may attend special workshop and support on their business plan, organisation and marketing strategy.
 They still have to write a Business Report on the development of their business project.

 Students enrolled in the research track (see below) have to spend the whole semester in a large metropolis (not in Europe!), doing fieldwork, and write a Research Dissertation by mid May.
-They may have a support by one of Sciences Po partner university, but work under the supervision of one GLM faculty, as decided by a joint commission of the Urban School and of the Doctoral School of Sciences Po.
+They may have a support by one of Sciences Po partner university, but work under the supervision of one GLM faculty, as decided by a joint commission of the Urban School and of the School of Research of Sciences Po.

 Students who intend to do a PhD can begin a research track in sociology or political science since the second semester of the Master's programme (faculty in charge: prof. Sukriti Issar and prof. Olivier Rozenberg).
-The Research Track is organised in collaboration with the Sciences Po Doctoral School and open to every GLM student in the second semester, but then it is submitted to a selection process by a joint committee of the Urban School and the Doctoral School at the end of the second semester.
+The Research Track is organised in collaboration with the Sciences Po School of Research and open to every GLM student in the second semester, but then it is submitted to a selection process by a joint committee of the Urban School and the School of Research at the end of the second semester.
 The selection is not based on a closed number of places, but on the skills of the applicant.
 Student’s grades, motivation and a preliminary research proposal are taken into account.